samanehb/messages-app/README.md

 *Note:* The cURL command examples in this section all use *'localhost:3000'* URL based on assumption that you are running the application locally with default settings (explained in [Run Application Locally](#runlocal)).
 Adjust if this assumption is not correct.

-To follow these example, get cURL from: [https://curl.haxx.se/download.html](https://curl.haxx.se/download.html)
+To follow these examples, get cURL from: [https://curl.haxx.se/download.html](https://curl.haxx.se/download.html)

 <br />